Craven Heifer

 She was purchased by John Watkinson of Halton East for £200 (£10,000 in 2013 prices).
 Being such a notable creature, she was taken on tour, and attracted much attention wherever she went.
 She was taken to Smithfield in London; the journey from Wakefield to the capital took 73 days from 19 November to 30 January 1812, during which time she was shown at numerous towns and cities en route.

-Despite the average life expectancy for domestic cattle of her breed being 15 years, Craven Heifer lived only five.
+Craven Heifer lived for five years, compared to an average life expectancy of 15 years for that breed of domestic cattle.

 In January 2013 an oil painting portrait of Craven Heifer, dated 1811, sold for £16,250 ($25,586) at auction.

-To this day, several public houses bear the name The Craven Heifer, particularly in the Craven district of North Yorkshire.
+Several public houses bear the name The Craven Heifer, particularly in the Craven district of North Yorkshire.